Factsheet: Voluntary assisted dying

 - What voluntary assisted dying is

-- The law on assisted dying in Australia
+- The law on voluntary assisted dying in Australia

 - The law on VAD in Victoria and Western Australia, including processes, safeguards and conscientious objection

 What is voluntary assisted dying?

 Voluntary assisted dying is the term that has evolved in Australia in recent years to refer to the assistance provided to a person by a health practitioner to end their life.
 ‘Voluntary’ means the practice is the person’s voluntary choice, and that he or she is competent (has capacity) to decide to access VAD.

 Different terminology is used for VAD in different countries.
 For example, ‘Medical Assistance in Dying’ is used in Canada, and ‘physician-assisted suicide’ is used in some parts of the United States.
 Both Belgium and The Netherlands use the term ‘euthanasia’.

 Is voluntary assisted dying legal in Australia?

-In those States and Territories where VAD remains illegal (including in Tasmania, South Australia and Queensland until those States' laws commence), anyone who assists another person to die may be charged with murder, manslaughter or assisting suicide.
+In States and Territories where VAD remains illegal (including in Tasmania, South Australia and Queensland until those States' laws commence), anyone who assists another person to die may be charged with murder, manslaughter or assisting suicide.

-Providing appropriate palliative medication with the intention of relieving a person’s pain and suffering is not assisted dying.
-For further information on palliative medication, refer to the Legal Toolkit factsheet Medication for pain and symptom relief for people with a life-limiting illness.
+Providing appropriate pain and symptom relief with the intention of relieving a person’s pain and suffering is not voluntary assisted dying.
+For further information, refer to the End of Life Law Toolkit factsheet Legal Protection for Administering Pain and Symptom Relief.

 VAD in Victoria

 VAD is legal in Victoria under the Voluntary Assisted Dying Act 2017 (Vic).
 VAD is only available to a person who is ‘eligible’.